Menopause After Breast Cancer: Symptoms, Treatment and Support

 You may benefit from specialist support if:

-You are struggling with joint pain on your endocrine therapy (tamoxifen or aromatase inhibitor)
+• You are struggling with joint pain or other symptoms, on your endocrine therapy (tamoxifen or aromatase inhibitor)

-You would like coordinated care alongside your oncology team
+• You would like coordinated care alongside your oncology or breast team

-Menopause after breast cancer is common and often more intense.
+• Menopause after breast cancer is common and symptoms are often more intense.

 At Lemala Health, we understand the complexity of menopause after breast cancer.